DaniyalHussain90/E-Book/README.md

 # Use Case:
-1. people can come to the aap to Discover their favourites book on the main time line.
+1. people can come to the App to Discover their favourites book on the main time line.

-2. people can login to the aap in order to save books and order accordingly.
+2. people can login to the App in order to save books and order accordingly.

 3. people can buy books when they are login.